anneyang29/ML_PIPELINE/Readme.txt

 This project focuses on the later-stage machine learning workflow, including feature preparation, model-related processing, and Airflow-based orchestration.
 The goal is to automate repeated ML tasks, improve workflow traceability, and support more reliable execution across the pipeline.

 Key Highlights:
-- Used Airflow to orchestrate machine learning workflow steps
+- Orchestrated machine learning workflow steps using Airflow
-- Automated repeated processing tasks for better reproducibility
+- Automated repeated data preparation and model-related processing tasks
-- Integrated feature preparation and downstream model pipeline components
+- Integrated data preparation and downstream pipeline components into a structured workflow
-- Improved workflow reliability and execution structure
+- Improved reproducibility, traceability, and execution reliability across the pipeline

 https://github.com/joyfulcumulus/MLE/tree/main/assignment_1